DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 If your data service supports sorting operations, you can handle the DataGrid sorting state changes in order to request data from the server with the corresponding sorting applied.

-To setup remote sorting, you shouldn't use the `LocalSorting` plugin.
+Please note that you shouldn't use the `LocalSorting` plugin to set up remote sorting.
 You should handle the `sortingsChange` event of the `SortingState` plugin in order to recieve updates on sorting changes.
-They happen once an end-user changes sortings interacting with the grid.
-Having the sorted data recieved from the server just pass it to the `DataGrid` component `rows` property.
+These updates take place once an end-user changes sortings interacting with the grid.
+Having the sorted data recieved from the server, just pass it to the `DataGrid` component's `rows` property.